Time as a Control Dimension in Robot Learning

-Under these modifications, the vanilla RL policy degraded significantly across all tasks.
-Fig.~\ref{fig:Exp2_stability}(A) illustrates the representative failure modes.
-In the cube stacking task, the vanilla policy consistently failed to align cubes due to unmodeled friction and material properties, revealing a clear sim-to-real dynamics mismatch.
-In granular pouring, it exhibited a strong bias toward its training experience: despite the larger number of particles, it maintained aggressive pouring motions that caused severe spillage.
-In the drawer opening, the vanilla policy often pulled too rapidly.
-Increasing the weight in the drawer creates a persistent lag between commanded and actual joint positions.
-This accumulated lag further destabilized the impedance of control due to the large torque requirements.
+Under these modified conditions, the vanilla policy degraded sharply across all tasks.
+In cube stacking, it repeatedly failed to align the cubes because of unmodeled friction and material properties, revealing a clear dynamics mismatch.
+In granular pouring, it retained the aggressive motions learned during training and spilled a substantial fraction of the particles.
+In drawer opening, it frequently pulled too rapidly; under the added drawer weight, the lag between commanded and realized motion accumulated and destabilized the impedance controller (Fig.~\ref{fig:Exp2_stability}(A)).

-Traditionally, adapting to such environment shifts would require costly real-to-sim remapping to re-register physical properties, followed by policy fine-tuning.
-This process is not only labor-intensive but also brittle.
-Any further change in dynamics or inaccurate identification in the last loop may require another round of simulation calibration and retraining.
+Adapting to such shifts conventionally requires laborious real-to-sim recalibration followed by policy fine-tuning.
+This process is expensive and brittle, and each additional change in dynamics may require another cycle of system identification and retraining.
+In contrast, we found that the time-aware policy adapted to all of these modified conditions simply by increasing the scheduled time.

-In contrast, we found that we could adapt time-aware policy to all modified conditions simply by increasing the scheduled time.
-By doubling the scheduled time, the time-aware policy immediately mitigated all observed issues without any re-training or reward adjustment.
-As shown in Fig.~\ref{fig:Exp2_stability}(A) and summarized in Table~\ref{tab:double_scheduled_time}, the time-aware policy demonstrated strong stability and adaptation across all tasks.
-In cube stacking, the time-aware policy carefully aligned the top cube with the bottom cube.
-It reduced contact instability and achieved a 9/10 success rate compared with only 1/10 for the vanilla RL policy.
-In granular pouring, the time-aware policy executed a stable and sequential pouring sequence and achieved 8/10 success in this new high-complexity setting, even showing emergent motions of gentle shaking to release residual beans.
-In drawer opening, allocating more time enabled the policy to firmly grasp the handle and gradually increase pulling force.
-These behaviors effectively eliminated lag and stabilized the impedance control loop.
+Doubling the scheduled time for the time-aware policy immediately mitigated the observed failures without retraining or reward adjustment.
+As shown in Fig.~\ref{fig:Exp2_stability}(A) and Table~\ref{tab:double_scheduled_time}, the time-aware policy achieved 9/10 success in small cube stacking, 8/10 in granular pouring with 40 particles, and 10/10 in heavy drawer opening.
+In cube stacking, the policy carefully aligned the top cube before release.
+In granular pouring, it executed a slower, more sequential pour and even exhibited gentle shaking to release residual particles.
+In drawer opening, the extra time allowed it to secure a firm grasp and increase pulling force gradually, which stabilized the impedance control loop.